Incentive for banks to cut rates due to better liquidity in April - RBI chief

-MUMBAI There is an incentive for Indian banks to lower rates in April as a high amount of liquidity would be released into the banking system, RBI chief Raghuram Rajan said on Tuesday.
+MUMBAI There is an incentive for banks to lower rates in April as a high amount of liquidity would be released into the banking system, Reserve Bank of India (RBI) chief Raghuram Rajan said on Tuesday.

 Rajan also said he doubts that the U.S. Federal Reserve's policy will be constraining when the RBI moves again and though the Fed changes will create some volatility, they will not be central to India.